xfiveco/generator-chisel/docs/content/docs/development/pages.md

 ### Static Website

-In Static project in creates Twig template in `src/templates` directory or it creates Twig templates or markdown files in `content` directory if it is used.
+In Static project, it creates Twig template in `src/templates` directory or it creates Twig templates or markdown files in `content` directory if it is used.
 The project index is regenerated (if it's used) and the page is added to it.

 ## Removing pages